Mousumi44/Recommendation-System-Project/README.md

 Overview
 --------
-We built a transparent and explainable recommendation system based on the [paper](https://dl.acm.org/doi/10.1145/3331184.3331211).
+We built a transparent and explainable recommendation system Tool based on the [paper](https://dl.acm.org/doi/10.1145/3331184.3331211).

 Presentation of the project can be found in the following link: